TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 6/2 Chronicles 6.31.md

 ---

-that they may fear thee, to walk in thy ways, so long as they live in the land which thou gavest unto our fathers.
+that they may fear you, to walk in your ways, so long as they live in the land which you gave to our fathers.